NigelUy/CPE106L_B1_3Q2324_GROUP2/README.md

-This consists of 4 branches -> Login, data, meal_generation, and master branch

 **GETTING MEAL GENERATION AND CALORIE COUNTER TO WORK**
 1. Navigate to meal_generation branch
 2. Download all the contents of the mealgeneration file -> meal_generation.py and modified_recipe_updated.csv